Modern Slavery Act 2015

 Focusing on specific action that can make a difference remains a priority in our 2017-2020 Supply Chain strategic plan.
 Wherever possible we work with our suppliers to develop meaningful, long-term relationships.
 We conduct regular independent audits of suppliers trading outside globally recognised regulatory environments to ensure they meet our global ethical trading standards.

-Our audit program is designed to identify, monitor and assess that employment is freely chosen, working hours are not excessive, work conditions are safe and hygienic, child labour is not used and there are no other occurrences of discriminatory or illegal practices which violate the rights of individuals in our supply chain
+Amongst other things, our audit program is designed to identify, monitor and assess that employment is freely chosen, working hours are not excessive, conditions are safe and hygienic, child labour is not used and there are no other occurrences of discriminatory or illegal practices which violate the rights of individuals working within our supply chain.

 Since 2011, we have reported on our plans and progress in our Annual Review.
-As part of our commitment, we will continue to develop our practices and procedures to evolve our supply chain to ensure that suppliers making Specsavers products and sourcing materials meet our requirements and we will communicate our progress and achievements.
+As part of this commitment, we will continue to develop practices and procedures to progress our ethical trading activities and improve transparency of reporting.

 Specsavers International Healthcare Limited is the Guernsey registered parent company of the Specsavers group.
-This includes subsidiaries which support our 1,598 optical retail outlets, 247 retail hearing centres (hearing care services are also available in 691 optical stores in the UK, 49 optical stores in the Republic of Ireland and 120 optical stores in the Netherlands) and 49 domiciliary partnerships throughout the UK, Republic of Ireland, Northern Europe and Australasia and our 8 group owned manufacturing and distribution sites.
+This includes subsidiaries which support our 1,658 optical retail outlets, 300 audiology stores (audiology services are also available in 734 optical stores in the UK, 51 optical stores in the Republic of Ireland and 132 optical stores in the Netherlands) and 49 domiciliary partnerships throughout the UK, Republic of Ireland, Northern Europe, Australia, and New Zealand and our 8 group owned manufacturing and distribution sites.

 We have 31,000+ employees across support offices in Guernsey, UK, Netherlands, Denmark, Finland, Sweden, Norway, Australia, New Zealand, Shanghai and Hong Kong who work in partnership with our retail businesses in 10 countries.